Last Updated: January 20, 2022

 LEGO Friends or LEGO City Set

 We have been loving Duplos since around 18 months.
-And we have a few different small play sets as gifts and hand-me-downs from friends.
-I think in the next year that he’ll be ready and interested in some of the younger LEGO sets.
-Probably the ages 4+ sets like the LEGO Friends editions.
-Maybe the LEGO Friends Puppy Playground, LEGO City Ice Cream Truck, Monster Truck, or Street Sweeper (Amazon $9+). lol oh boy, here we go into LEGO land.
-He also saw a picture of the IKEA Bygglek LEGO box sets and said he wants one of those for his birthday.
+And we have a few different small Duplo play sets as gifts and hand-me-downs from friends.
+As for open ended play, Duplo sets are still where it’s at for three and four year olds.
+However, they can finally start to be interested in some of the younger LEGO sets.
+Like the ages 4+ sets like the LEGO Friends editions.
+They just need help to assemble, but it’s great practice and hand skills for them to start tinkering with smaller LEGO pieces.
+LEGO Friends Puppy Playground, LEGO City Ice Cream Truck, Monster Truck, or Street Sweeper (Amazon $9+).
+There’s also the IKEA Bygglek LEGO box sets for a beginner set.

 IKEA Train Add-ons